dhis2/academy-dhis2-fundamentals/Fundamentals-v2.0/Introduction-to-DHIS2/source-doc/Introduction-to-dhis2_V1.md

 Options:

-Reports.
-Feedback: No, Reports cannot be added into a Dashboard.
+Reports. **Feedback**: No, Reports cannot be added into a Dashboard.

-Pivot tables.
-Feedback: Correct!
+Pivot tables. **Feedback**: Correct!
 Pivot tables can be added into a Dashboard.

-Charts.
-Feedback: Correct!
+Charts. **Feedback**: Correct!
 Charts can be added into a Dashboard.

-Maps.
-Feedback: Correct!
+Maps. **Feedback**: Correct!
 Maps can be added into a Dashboard.

-Final feedback: Good work!
-You have completed this drag and drop problem.
+*Final **Feedback**: Good work!
+You have completed this drag and drop problem.*

-##### Question 2

-What can be done with a Dashboard in DHIS2?
+**2. What can be done with a Dashboard in DHIS2?**

-Select all that apply.
+(Select all that apply.)

-1. View the charts, pivot tables, and maps most frequently used.
+    A. View the charts, pivot tables, and maps most frequently used.

-2. Enter data directly to any output.
+    B. Enter data directly to any output.

-3. Quickly monitor program progress.
+    C. Quickly monitor program progress.

-4. Readily share information with others.
+    D. Readily share information with others.

-5. Establish a routine for regularly checking key program aspects.
+    E. Establish a routine for regularly checking key program aspects.

 **Feedback**: With a Dashboard, you can view the charts/tables/maps you use most frequently; quickly monitor program progress; readily share information with other users and user groups, and establish a routine for regularly checking key program aspects.
 Data cannot be entered through the Dashboard.